inversify/InversifyJS/wiki/scope.md

 # Controlling the scope of the dependencies

-InversifyJS uses transient scope by default but you can also use singleton scope:
+InversifyJS uses transient scope by default but you can also use singleton and request scope:

 ```ts
 container.bind<Shuriken>("Shuriken").to(Shuriken).inTransientScope(); // Default